amc5dg/Run-Faster/README.md

 ## Building a Model

 In order to detect a change in our running fitness level, we want to see if the distributions shifts after some number of laps.
-This is a Bayesian switchpoint detection problem and was done using Python's probabilitic programming library pymc3.
+This is a Bayesian MCMC switchpoint detection problem and was done using Python's probabilitic programming library pymc3.

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/pymc3.png "pymc3 logo")